 “What makes a great property manager?
 It’s responsiveness and transparency." — Andy Boyum, Director of Asset Management for Roofstock

-Roofstock Director of Asset Management Andy Boyum recently sat down with our friends Andrew Fiebert and Thomas Frank, hosts of the Listen Money Matters podcast, to chat about all things rental property management.
-Here are some of the topics covered in this episode:
+Roofstock Director of Asset Management Andy Boyum recently sat down with our friends Andrew Fiebert and Thomas Frank, hosts of the Listen Money Matters podcast, to chat about choosing a residential rental property management company.

-- What you need to know when choosing the best rental property management company
+- What you need to know when choosing the best residential rental property management company

 - How Roofstock eliminates a lot of the guesswork for buyers when it comes to choosing the right property manager